Osterweis Strategic Income Fund Social Media Disclosures

 Quantitative easing is a monetary policy in which a central bank purchases government securities or other securities from the market in order to lower interest rates and increase the money supply.

-Duration measures the sensitivity of a fixed income security’s price (or the aggregate market value of a portfolio of fixed income securities) to changes in interest rates.
+Duration measures the sensitivity of a fixed income security’s price to changes in interest rates.
 Fixed income securities with longer durations generally have more volatile prices than those of comparable quality with shorter durations.

 The Sortino ratio is a variation of the Sharpe ratio that differentiates harmful volatility from total overall volatility by using the asset’s standard deviation of negative portfolio returns, called downside deviation, instead of the total standard deviation of portfolio returns.